📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Postgraduate students

-Results and Impact VN gave a 'work in progress' presentation to the Reproduction, Sexualities and Sexual Health Research Group at the OU.
+Results and Impact Victoria gave a 'work in progress' presentation to the Reproduction, Sexualities and Sexual Health Research Group at the OU.
 The presentation reflected on the participatory research aspect of the Bodylore project.
 Two postgraduate students asked for follow up meetings/mentoring to discuss further the learning from the Bodylore project and possible applications for their own postdoctoral studies.

 Year(s) Of Engagement Activity 2021